DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_advanced_script.md

 <img src="https://github.com/DataResearchLabs/sql_scripts/blob/main/img/06_data_val_oracle_adv_test_case_ex.png">

-This test case validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column across all rows.
+This test case (T031) validates that no carriage return (CR) or line feed (LF) characters exist in the last_name column across all rows.

 Notice the following aspects of the SQL code:
-1. Each data validation test case is written as one or more SQL SELECT statements.
+1. Each data validation test case is written as multiple SQL SELECT statements.

+2. There are two blocks of SQL for every data validation test case:
+    (a) Yellow lines 1674 thru 1694 that you customize for every test case (b) Blue lines 1695 thr 1720 (plus line 1673) that are boilerplate and never change -- simply copy paste them over and over to automatically setup the header and detail rows

+3. The

    2. There is one (or more) **inner queries**  (lines 453-459 above)
     * These return many detail rows with business validation logic applied.
     * The columns returned vary by validation test case, but typically have a primary key or unique key value returned so you can easily identify which row faile
     * There is also always a status field returned with a unique rejection code (eg: REJ-01 above) with the expected result (no CR or LFs), and the actual result including the position of the bad character in the source field.